SDarkMagic/cursed-titanfall-docs/docs/modules/Weapons.md

 ### R-201
 - Gives the user rockets while rodeoing a friendly titan.
 Primary usage is to be an anti-titan turret while chilling on a friend :)
 ### Car SMG
 - Applies knockback when hitting an entity.
-This effect is more noticeable on larger enemies, such as titans'
+This effect is more noticeable on larger enemies, such as titans
 ### R-97
 - Causes enemies killed by it to explode
 ### Softball